 Therefore, we advise you to start watching what you eat at least two weeks in advance to lighten the body, lay the groundwork for the healing process and facilitate the purging that will be performed by the medicine.
 Those who are planning on doing a Shamanic dieta should be mindful of their diet 30 days before and, better yet, orient towards a natural, low-fat diet permanently.

-The main NO, NO, NOs at least three days before and after an Ayahuasca ceremony are:
+The main NO, NO, NOs at least ONE WEEK before and after an Ayahuasca ceremony are:

 – No hot peppers (considered very antagonistic to Ayahuasca)